Leave a Message

 • Limited inventory — estate homes rarely come to market

-While Burr Ridge offers estate privacy, it also boasts a world-class lifestyle centre that rivals any city neighbourhood.
+While Burr Ridge offers estate privacy, it also boasts a world-class lifestyle center that rivals any city neighborhood.

 Burr Ridge Village Center

 The crown jewel of Burr Ridge.
-An upscale outdoor lifestyle centre featuring luxury retailers, spas, and al fresco dining — all without driving to the city.
+An upscale outdoor lifestyle center featuring luxury retailers, spas, and al fresco dining — all without driving to the city.

 A culinary gem offering contemporary American cuisine.
 The outdoor patio is the place to be seen on summer evenings in Burr Ridge.